fusioncharts/vue-fusioncharts/README.md

 # Vue-FusionCharts

-> FusionCharts component for Vue

-The Vue-FusionCharts component lets you easily include FusionCharts in your Vue.js projects.
+Simple and Lightweight `VueJS` component for FusionCharts JavaScript Charting Library.
+The Vue-FusionCharts component lets you easily include FusionCharts in your VueJS projects.

 ## Installation